matchapragma/ByteMaker/README.md

 }, new BMEndingChecksumSHA512());
 ```

+## Feedback
+Thank you for checking out ByteMaker!
+This is my first open-source thingy, so please be patient with me if I make some rookie mistakes.
+In addition to the Issues tab, you can share feedback with me by DM'ing me on Twitter (@matchapragma) or Discord (matchapragma#0336).

 ## License
 ByteMaker is licensed under the Apache 2.0 License.
 Please refer to the [LICENSE](LICENSE.md) file.